 Fill a portable case with essentials for flower design on the go, including a sharp hand knife, utility scissors, ribbon shears, wire cutters, paddle wire, florist clay, Uglu strips and Finishing Touch flower spray.
 I keep a kit like this whenever I service church weddings and it comes in very handy!

 I'm going to use a fresh flower wreath and a corso cage to decorate this candelabra.
-After soaking the foam wreath in water that has been treated with professional flower food, I attach it to the candelabra with flexible paddle wire.
+After soaking the foam wreath in water that has been treated with professional flower food, I attach it to the candelabra with flexible floral wire.

 Since I am going to transport my own candelabra, I attached the cage at home.
 If you are planning to use your own church's candle stands, you can wire them in place when you begin decorating the church.